Hot Water System Inspections

 When many people say hot water heater, they are typically referring to a single unit that both heats and stores the water.
 This type of unit is sometimes called an automatic storage hot water heater.
 This type of unit must have some method of heating the water (typically oil, gas, or electricity) along with a tank to store the heated water.

 The size of the storage tank typically varies between 30 gallons and 120 gallons, depending on the type of fuel used and the amount of hot water needed.
-The Engineers of Heimer Engineering evaluate both the fuel and the hot water demands to determine if the hot water heater is sufficient in size.
+Our Professional Engineers evaluate both the fuel and the hot water demands to determine if the hot water heater is sufficient in size.
 See the hot water heater comparison below for more information on hot water heaters with storage tanks.

 An indirect-fired hot water heater consists of a storage tank, a circulator pump, and a boiler that serves as a heat source.
 The boiler (and the water is contains) is kept hot.
 When the storage tank of hot water falls below a certain temperature, an aquastat activates the circulator pump.
 The boiler-heated water is circulated through coils in the hot water storage tank.

 This process heats the water in the storage tank.
 The water heated in the boiler never contacts the water in the storage tank.

 In the Metro New York area (with its half-year heating season), an indirect-fired hot water heater might be less expensive to operate than a separate hot water heater.
 In addition, during very cold days the boiler may not be able to heat the house and produce hot water simultaneously.